GrinnellAppDev/publications-api/README.md

 `yarn run func -- function_name stagename`.

 ### Export Documentation
-To export documentation for a stage to swagger, first ensure it is deployed,
+To export documentation for a stage to swagger, run:
-then: `yarn run swagger -- stagename`.
+`yarn run swagger -- stagename`.
 The docs will be available at `http://publications-docs.s3-website.us-east-2.amazonaws.com/?stage=stagename` where you substitute in your stage name at the end of the URL.
+Note that this will also deploy that stage.

 ### Deploy Production
 Be careful with this one, we should all probably talk before we use it.
 The